nice-rain/rl-ml-tomato-react/README.md

 npm start
 ```

-## Future Work
+## Possible Extensions

 * Use Semantic UI to design a better-looking web application
-* Make web application responsive
+* Convert to a basic react-native application
+* Automatically resize image to fit dimentions
-* Add the ability to crop/resize image before upload
+* Add more diseases to model
+* Increase size of dataset for larger accuracy
- * This would use HTML5 canvas to manipulate and upload the image data
+* Use HTML5 canvas for cropping/resizing image